 Ellenville, Kerhonkson, Accord, High Falls, Stone Ridge, Marbletown, Plattekill, Rochester, Wawarsing

-The beautiful Rondout and Wallkill valleys cut a corridor from the Hudson River to Ulster County’s southwestern borders. , historic towns like Stone Ridge, High Falls and Accord.
-The Village of Ellenville is primed to become one of the region’s economic drivershe Ellenville Million, a funding initiative from the County Executive’s office helping to jumpstart local development and investment includes funding for businesses looking to expand or relocate to the area.
-Real estate is already very affordable and with the added incentives there’s never been a better time to invest in future.
+The beautiful Rondout Creek and Wallkill River valleys cut a corridor from the Hudson River to Ulster County’s southwestern borders.
+Charming, historic towns like Stone Ridge, High Falls and Accord punctuate acres of rolling farmland.
+The Village of Ellenville is primed to become one of the region’s economic drivers due to the Ellenville Million, a funding initiative from the County Executive’s office.
+This infusion of funding is helping to jumpstart local development and investment, and includes funding for businesses looking to expand or relocate to the area.
+Real estate is already very affordable and, with the added incentives, there’s never been a better time to invest in Ellenville’s future.